HohlbeinLab/SMALL-LABS-pSMLM/README.md

-# SMALL-LABS-GUI

-By Koen Martens, Hohlbein Lab, Wageningen University, The Netherlands.
-Please see Quick start guide GUI.pdf for a quickstart.

-Run the GUI in MATLAB by ensuring that your current MATLAB working directory is the parent folder with the GUI_main.m file inside (so normally ...\Github\SMALL-LABS_Hohlbein_public).
-Then, run 'GUI_main' from the command-line.

-# SMALL-LABS
+# SMALL-LABS-pSMLM

+SMALL-LABS-pSMLM is an extension of SMALL-LABS, software written by Benjamin P Isaacoff at the University of Michigan.
+The extension contains pSMLM-based localization, along with an extensive GUI.

 The SMALL-LABS (Single-Molecule Accurate Localization by Local Background Subtraction) algorithm, accurately locates and measures the intensity of single molecules, regardless of the shape or brightness of the background.

-The program can also fit single molecules without doing background subtraction.
-See the User Guide for more details.

-Written by Benjamin P Isaacoff at the University of Michigan.

-This algorithm is described in B.P.
+The SMALL-LABS algorithm is described in B.P.
 Isaacoff, Y. Li, S.A.
 Lee and J.S.
 Biteen, “SMALL-LABS: An algorithm for measuring single-molecule intensity and position in the presence of obscuring backgrounds,” _Biophysical Journal_, in press (**2019**). https://doi.org/10.1016/j.bpj.2019.02.006

+The pSMLM- and GUI-addition of SMALL-LABS is written by Koen J.A.
+Martens at the University of Wageningen.

 ## Installation

-Download the entire folder and unzip if you downloaded the .zip folder.
-Change the working directory in Matlab to this folder and call the functions in the Matlab command window as described in the User Guide.
+Download the entire folder.
+Change the working directory in Matlab to this folder and open 'GUI_main.m' to open the GUI.

 ## Usage

-See the Quick Start Guide for a quick introduction to using *SMALLLABS_main*.

-See the User Guide for the details.
-Briefly, the function *SMALLLABS_main* is a wrapper for the other code to perform all of the steps in the correct order.
-Simply run *SMALLLABS_main* by specifying the directory containing your movies, specify the three required parameters, and any optional parameters, then run it and click to choose the movies you want to fit.
-Or run the various programs independently.

-## Contributing

-Please inform us (isaacoff@umich.edu) before making any changes, then follow the directions below:
-1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+Please see Quick start guide GUI.pdf for a quick-start guide.

+Briefly, one should select the file(s) for localization at the top, choose the appropriate settings, and press 'Start Analysis'.

 ## Credits

 All individual programs should have all their individual attributions in place including authors.

-This code was developed with support from the National Science Foundation (NSF grant CHE-1252322).
+The SMALL-LABS code was developed with support from the National Science Foundation (NSF grant CHE-1252322).

 The development of this code is greatly indebted to the work of David J Rowland (often referred to as DJR in the code).
 In addition to containing some functions written by him, I’ve borrowed a lot of code snippets from his programs.